laravel/docs/mail.md

 <a name="introduction"></a>
 ## Introduction

 Laravel provides a clean, simple API over the popular [SwiftMailer](http://swiftmailer.org) library.
-Laravel provides drivers for SMTP, Mailgun, Mandrill, Amazon SES, PHP's `mail` function, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud based service of your choice.
+Laravel provides drivers for SMTP, Mailgun, Mandrill, Amazon SES, PHP's `mail` function, and `sendmail`, allowing you to quickly get started sending mail through a local or cloud-based service of your choice.

 ### Driver Prerequisites

-The API based drivers such as Mailgun and Mandrill are often simpler and faster than SMTP servers.
+The API-based drivers such as Mailgun and Mandrill are often simpler and faster than SMTP servers.
 All of the API drivers require that the Guzzle HTTP library be installed for your application.
 You may install Guzzle to your project by adding the following line to your `composer.json` file:

     "guzzlehttp/guzzle": "~5.3|~6.0"